GenOL: Generating Diverse Examples for Name-only Online Learning: Related Work

-To train a model with data generated by T2I generative models for a given concept $c$, concept-specific prompts $p_c$ are needed. \citet{ramesh2022hierarchical, jones2024customizing} use the template "A photo of a $c$", as proposed in CLIP~\citep{radford2021learning}, to construct prompt for concept $c$.
-However, \citet{sariyildiz2023fake} claim that using only the class name as a prompt ($p_c = \text{"}c\text{"}$) yields better image generation than $p_c = \text{"A photo of a } c$".
-To add more concept-specific context to $p_c$, \citet{sariyildiz2023fake} combine the concept name $c$ with its definition $d_c$ from WordNet~\citep{miller1995wordnet}, resulting in $p_c = \text{"}c, d_c$".
-Nonetheless, all these approaches rely on a single type of $p_c$ per concept, limiting the diversity of generated images despite the ability of T2I models to generate an unlimited number of images~\citep{vardanyan2024guaranteed,tian2024learning}.
+\textbf{Learning from generative models.} With the rise of robust generative models, several recent studies have leveraged synthetic data for training \citep{zhang2024expanding,tian2024stablerep}.
+To train a model with data generated by T2I generative models for a given concept $c$, concept-specific prompts $p_c$ are required. \citet{ramesh2022hierarchical, jones2024customizing} use the template ``A photo of a $c$", as in CLIP~\citep{radford2021learning}, to construct prompt for concept $c$, while \citet{sariyildiz2023fake} claims that using just the concept as a prompt ($p_c = \text{``}c\text{"}$) yields better image generation.
+To add more concept-specific context to $p_c$, \citet{sariyildiz2023fake} combine the concept name $c$ with its definition $d_c$ from WordNet~\citep{miller1995wordnet}, resulting in $p_c = \text{``}c, d_c$".
+Nonetheless, all these approaches rely on a single type of $p_c$ per concept, limiting the diversity of generated images despite the ability of T2I models to generate an unlimited number of images~\citep{tian2024learning}.

-To address the limited diversity in generated images, several prompt diversification methods have been proposed.
-LE~\citep{he2023synthetic} leverages a pre-trained word-to-sentence T5 model~\citep{raffel2020exploring} to generate diverse sentences that incorporate class names.
-Furthermore, \citet{sariyildiz2023fake} integrates the concept’s hypernym $h_c$ from WordNet, along with a background scene $b$ from the 365 scenes in Places365~\citep{lopez2020semantic}, resulting in $p_c = \text{"}c, h_c \text{ inside } b$".
-In contrast to random background selection, ~\citet{tian2024learning} utilize LLM to generate a list of contextually appropriate backgrounds for the given concept $c$ to create more plausible prompts.
-Similarly, ~\citet{hammoud2024synthclip} and our proposed diverse prompt generation method, \promptmethod, also employ an LLM-based prompt generator.
-However, while previous LLM-based prompt generation methods do not account for the relationship between generated prompts, \promptmethod minimizes overlap between them by providing previously generated prompts as negative examples to the LLM.
+To enhance the diversity of generated images, several prompt diversification methods have been proposed.
+LE~\citep{he2023synthetic} uses a pre-trained word-to-sentence T5 model~\citep{raffel2020exploring} to generate diverse sentences that incorporate the given concepts. \citet{sariyildiz2023fake} integrates the concept’s hypernym $h_c$ from WordNet and background scenes $b$ from Places365~\citep{lopez2020semantic}, resulting in $p_c = \text{``}c, h_c \text{ inside } b$''.
+In contrast to random background selection, ~\citet{tian2024learning} uses LLMs to generate contextually appropriate backgrounds for the given concept $c$, creating more plausible prompts.
+Similarly, ~\citet{hammoud2024synthclip} and our proposed diverse prompt generation method, \promptmethod, also employ an LLM for prompt generation.
+However, unlike previous LLM-based prompt generation methods, which do not consider the relationship between generated prompts, \promptmethod minimizes overlap between them by providing previously generated prompts as negative examples to the LLM.